arhankundu99/System-Design/Kafka/Kafka Theory/README.md

 acks=all
 min.insync.replicas=2
 ```
-- `acks=all` does not mean kafka broker would wait till all replicas write the data. `acks=all` means it would wait till minimum number of in sync replicas have the same data as leader which is 2 in the above case.
+- `acks=all` does not mean kafka broker would wait till all replicas write the data. `acks=all` means the leader waits for all replicas in the ISR to replicate the record before sending an ACK.
+So if ISR has 3 partitions, it would wait for 3 partitions to get an ack.
+If ISR has 2 partitions, then it would wait for 2 partitions to get an ack.
+If it has one partition, then message is not written.

 ### Example
 ```